dbaston/gdal/doc/source/drivers/raster/wmts.rst

 +-----------------------------------+-----------------------------------+

-Starting with GDAL 2.3, additional HTTP headers can be sent by setting the GDAL_HTTP_HEADER_FILE configuration option to point to a filename of a text file with “key: value” HTTP headers.
+Starting with GDAL 2.3, additional HTTP headers can be sent by setting the :config:`GDAL_HTTP_HEADER_FILE` configuration option to point to a filename of a text file with “key: value” HTTP headers.

 GetFeatureInfo request